Chart Color Schemes

 Spring Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the population of the Spring Hill (Qld) statistical area (Lv2) is estimated at around 8,562 people.
-This reflects an increase of 1,969 people since the 2021 Census, which reported a population of 6,593 people in the area.
-The change was inferred from AreaSearch's estimation of the resident population as 8,559 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 17 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,741 persons per square kilometer, placing Spring Hill (Qld) in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 29.9% since the 2021 Census exceeded both the national average (9.7%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 96.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Spring Hill (Qld) is estimated at around 8566 people.
+This reflects an increase of 1973 people since the 2021 Census, which reported a population of 6593 people.
+The change is inferred from the resident population of 8559, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6744 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Spring Hill's growth rate of 29.9% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 96.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by this data and years post-2032.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilized.
-Examining future trends, a significant population increase is forecasted for the top quartile of Australian statistical areas, with the Spring Hill (Qld) (SA2) expected to expand by 3,592 persons to 2041, reflecting an overall increase of 41.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends forecast a significant increase in the top quartile of statistical areas across the nation, with the area expected to increase by 3593 persons to 2041, reflecting an increase of 41.9% over the 17 years.

 Frequently Asked Questions - Population